mikasa-xt/github-portfolio/README.md

 - Learning programming
 - Practising problem-solving and logical thinking

-This GitHub account will grow as I continue my studies and complete more projects.
+This space will be updated regularly as I learn new things and work on new projects.

 ---